This post may contain affiliate links which won’t change your price but will share some commission.

 - In a large pot, bring the broth just to a boil, then lower the heat to medium.
 Add 1 cup of the carrots.

 - Form 1/2-inch balls of dough and add them to the pot.
-Simmer uncovered over medium-low heat for 8-10 minutes.
+Simmer uncovered over medium-low heat for 8 to 10 minutes.
 The broth will thicken as the dumpling batter breaks down a bit.